brablc/lazysar/README.md

 ### Use panel

-Show multiple charts predefined in zellij layout format.
+Show multiple charts predefined in zellij layout configuration file (.kdl).
 Layout will be searched first in `$HOME/.config/zellij/layouts/` and if not found in project's `./layouts`.

+When panelized `lazysar` will show legend on top, out of the screen to maximize chart area.
+You can scroll the pane to see the legend.

 ```sh
 lazysar panel [LAYOUT_NAME] [DEFAULTS...]